4zzi/discord-username-generator/README.md

 # How to use

-place all these scripts inside a folder, then edit start.bat to be the location
+place all these scripts inside a folder

-then create a folder called tor, download tor expert bundle (that has the tor.exe thing) place it all in that tor folder

 use a discord extension that gets your discord token, open start.bat and paste your token